->

 So, it wasn’t surprising that after launching a new web site marketing strategy with a redesigned web site, new business blog and an email newsletter, that she began enjoying phenomenal success.
 After 6 short months the results were literally amazing.
 Her newsletter had a 76% sign up rate.
 That meant that out of 100 visitors to her site, 76 were signing up for her newsletter.
 (For the rest of us, an average sign up rate for an online newsletter is about 13 %.)

-In a nutshell, my client’s sales were climbing and customer service was effortless because customers were delighted with her product.
+My client’s sales were climbing and customer service was effortless because customers were delighted with her product.
 Yet, my client was upset.
 Turns out, she had been making the “info guru free teleclass” rounds and as a result, her expectations for her marketing were really out of line.

 Sometimes – it’s hard in our current culture – where most marketing messages seem to be a study in hyperbole – to see how making the sale on the back of establishing unrealistic expectations is like blowing your nose with a tissue filled with sneezing powder.
+You’ll make a few short term sales, but they won’t return.

 No matter how successful your marketing efforts are – they will never be able to overcome an inherent lack of customer satisfaction.
-Seek first not to understand – but rather to delight your customers.
-Once your customers are delighted – then the rest is relatively easy.

 Online business owners should understand that above all, customer satisfaction is supreme.
-So, you must endeavor to make them satisfied and feel that what they spent on was very well worth it.
+So, you must endeavor to make them satisfied and feel that what they spent on was very well worth it. 🙂